immanuel-rajadurai/AZC-zoo-app/README.md

 *If at any point you receive the following error:
 ERROR Use process(css).then(cb) to work with async plugins

-run `npm install tailwindcss@3.2.2 --legacy-peer-deps'
+run `npm install tailwindcss@3.2.2 --legacy-peer-deps`